operating-function/pallas/README.md

 ## System Overview

-TODO: diagram, major components

-The foundation of Pallas is untyped, but conceptually we can say that a process is database.
-Each database is a function of the type
+Pallas collapses the distinction between runtime, database, and operating system.
+The foundation of Pallas is untyped, but conceptually we can say that a system process is database with a type of:

 ```haskell
 type DB = Input -> (Output, DB)